 Fall Books For Toddlers

-- Fostering a love for reading.
+- Foster a love for reading.

-- Understanding and learning about fall.
+- Learn about fall.

-- Developing new vocabulary around autumn changes.
+- Develop new vocabulary around autumn changes.

 After reading fall picture books, try sensory activities for toddlers and preschoolers: